 Replace 1st paragraph of Note 8:

 All of the Company's revenues from the sales of MTBE are derived from EGL at both market prices and fixed prices under swap arrangements.
-For 2000, 1999 and 1998, approximately ___%, ___%, and ___%, respectively, of the sales prices of MTBE were fixed under swap agreements.
+For 2000, 1999 and 1998, approximately 49%, 60%, and 45%, respectively, of MTBE sales, on volumetric basis, were fixed under swap agreements.
 All of the Company's revenues from the sales of isobutylene are derived from EGL at prices determined based on the average cost of feedstock plus and allowance for operating expenses and a margin.
 Such allowance was approximately 31 cents per gallon.
-Other by-product sales are derived from affiliates and are also determined based on the average cost of feedstock plus and allowance for operating expenses and a margin.
-Such allowance was approximately ___ cents per gallon.
+Other by-product sales are derived from affiliates and are determined based on market prices less an allowance for transportation and fractionation costs.
+Such allowance was approximately five cents per gallon.

 Replace first sentence of 3rd paragraph of Note 8:

 The Company purchases a majority of its feedstock requirements from Enron Methanol Company and EGL at both market prices and fixed prices under swap arrangements.
-For 2000, 1999 and 1998, approximately ___%, ___%, and ___%, respectively, of feedstock purchase requirements were fixed under swap agreements.
+For 2000, 1999 and 1998, approximately 43%, 52%, and 36%, respectively, of feedstock purchase requirements, on a volumetric basis, were fixed under swap agreements.

 Finally, remove “prices linked to prevailing” from the first sentence of the 5th paragraph of Note 8.